-SEATTLE, WASH. – Seattle Sounders FC today announced that a member of the club’s First Team roster has a confirmed case of COVID-19.
-All other Sounders FC players and members of the club’s technical and support staffs have returned multiple negative test results and do not have symptoms.
+SEATTLE, WASH. – Seattle Sounders FC today announced that a member of the club’s First Team staff has a confirmed case of COVID-19.
+All Sounders FC players and other members of the club’s technical and support staffs have returned multiple negative test results and do not have symptoms.

-Upon receiving an initial positive test result, the player immediately self-isolated and was placed into the necessary medical protocol.
+Upon receiving an initial positive test result on Thursday, the staff member immediately self-isolated and was placed into the necessary medical protocol.
 The individual is to remain in isolation until medically cleared and is being monitored daily by the club's medical staff.
-Because this player was not a close contact of other members of Seattle’s roster or technical staff, Sounders FC’s medical staff has determined that risk to the overall team has been managed.
-It has also been conclusively determined that this latest positive test is unrelated to the club’s November 13 announcement.
-Since that time, Sounders FC has implemented the appropriate contact tracing procedures, while also closing the indoor portions of its Starfire Sports training facility.
-After shutting down operations entirely on Thursday, a modified training session is to take place today at Starfire Sports, entirely outdoors and under the direct supervision of team medical personnel and in compliance with MLS protocol.
+Additionally, Sounders FC has implemented the appropriate contact tracing procedures, while also closing the indoor portions of its Starfire Sports training facility.
+After shutting down operations entirely on Thursday, a modified training session is to take place today at Starfire Sports, entirely outdoors and under the direct supervision of Seattle Sounders FC medical personnel and in compliance with MLS protocol.
 Additionally, players and staff are to be tested daily in the near term.